How can I prevent getting an STI?

 If I am taking birth control pills, can I still get an STI?

 - YES!
-Birth control pills only reduce your chances of getting pregnant and do not provide protection against STIs.
+Birth control pills reduce your chances of getting pregnant but do not provide protection against STIs.

 - People who take birth control pills or use hormonal injections, patches, implants, or rings to prevent pregnancy should also use latex condoms to reduce the risk of STIs.